ahupp/python-magic/README.md

 - 'WindowsError: [Error 193] %1 is not a valid Win32 application':
   Attempting to run the 32-bit libmagic DLL in a 64-bit build of python will fail with this error.
-I'm not aware of any publically available 64-bit builds of libmagic.
-You'll either need to build them yourself (please share docs!), or switch to a 32-bit Python.
+Here are 64-bit builds of libmagic for windows: https://github.com/pidydx/libmagicwin64

 - 'WindowsError: exception: access violation writing 0x00000000 ' This may indicate you are mixing Windows Python and Cygwin Python.
 Make sure your libmagic and python builds are consistent.